vuejs/v2.vuejs.org/src/guide/Join.md

 ....welcome aboard!

-## Resources You Should Now About!
+## Resources You Should Know About!

 ### The Community
 - [The Forum](http://forum.vuejs.org/) - THE best place to ask questions and get answers about Vue.js and its components.